district0x/re-frame-web3-fx/README.md

 ```

 #### :web3/watch-events
 Listens to smart-contract events.
-Callback receives event `:args` as first param and complete event data as second.
+Callback receives event `:args` as first param and complete event data as a second.
-In this example we watch Mint event of MintableToken
+In this example we watch [Mint](https://github.com/district0x/re-frame-web3-fx/blob/master/resources/MintableToken.sol#L17) event of MintableToken
 ```clojure
 (reg-event-fx
   ::watch-mint